stowingJunK/r-for-fantasy-football/ffball/01_data_types/lesson_01_objects.md

 * Complex
 * Logical

-An object's class can be retrieved by the `class` function.
+Class is a blueprint for an object in R. An object's class can be retrieved by the `class` function.
 ```r
 > recYards <- 72
 ```